The use of some disinfectants, such as chlorine, results in the formation of byproducts, many of them are considered carcinogenic.

 - The type of residue formed by the disinfectant

-DPB precursors can be natural organic matter (MON) or bromide.
-In order for a disinfection byproduct to be formed, it is required that both the precursor and the disinfectant be simultaneously present in the water.
+In order for the DBP to form, a precursor must exist.
+The main DPB precursors are natural organic matter (MON) and bromide.
+It is required that both the precursor and the disinfectant be simultaneously present in the water.